datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
 Before deep diving into SQL, it’s important to have a basic understanding of relational database concept.

-Relational databases organise data into “tables” consisting of rows and columns.
-Each column in a database has a specific data type text, number, date and so on.
+Relational databases organise data into “table” objects consisting of rows and columns.
+Each column in a database has a specific data type such as text, number, date and so on.

 There are usually more than one tables in a database.

 They can be joined to build queries where relationships between tables exist.

+You will be learning about  more JOINing tables later in the course.

 ---